lukeasrodgers/backbone-js-externs/README.md

-defined, that they specify the right parameters and return types, etc.) is to just grab the qunit test code from the Backbone library, specify some additional externs for qunit, underscore, jquery, and json, and run the qunit underscore tests through Closure Compiler with advanced optimizations on.
+defined, that they specify the right parameters and return types, etc.) is to just grab the qunit test code from the Backbone library, specify some additional externs for qunit, underscore, jquery, and json, and run the tests through Closure Compiler with advanced optimizations on.

 You can do this for yourself thus.